-In addition to my academic work, I have also worked as an architect, urban planner and consultant for medium to large-scale urban development projects in Germany, which have been awarded several architecture prizes.
+Alongside my academic work, I have also worked as an architect, urban planner, and consultant on urban development projects in Germany, several of which have received architectural awards.

 Dr Kimon Krenz (he/him)